sonald/Resume/resume.txt

 * Did some experiments with phonegap and android development

 ## Proficiency
-Most of code I have written has been in C, C++, Javascript and Objective C. I'm familiar with scheme and python, and have learnt about Go, Ruby and Lua.
-Six years of Linux development experiences made me familiar with a lot of command line tools such as zsh, bash, tmux, git, awk，grep，vim etc. My major editor is Emacs.
-I had several years experience with Qt。
+Most of the codes I have written has been in C, C++, Javascript and Objective C. I'm familiar with scheme and python, and have learnt about Go, Ruby and Lua.
+Six years of Linux development experiences made me familiar with a lot of command line tools such as zsh, bash, tmux, git, awk，grep，vim etc. My major editor was Emacs and now is vim.
+I had several years experience with Qt and Gtk+。

 ## Personal Projects